AzureCosmosDB/scenario-based-labs/Retail/HOL step-by-step - Cosmos DB scenario-based labs - Retail.md

 ![An example item from the similarity collection is displayed.](./media/xx_similaritycoll.png "The similarity collection")

-### Task 1: Implement the Associations recommendation rules
+### Task 4: Implement the Collaborative recommendation rules

 1. In the **Contoso.Apps.FunctionApp** project, open the **RecommendationHelper.cs** file